qasimshk/EStore-distributed-application/README.md

 - Install [Microsoft .Net 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).
 - Open solution in Visual Studio.
 - Navigate to the project opened in visual studio and expand the database folder, execute both script files one by one to setup both the databases (NOTE: scripts files are generated using SQL 2022).
-- Set database connection string in appsettings.josn for both estore api and orchestrator service.
+- Set database connection string in appsettings.josn for both estore api and orchestrator api.
-- Set RabbitMQ configuration ( either URL or host name, user & password ) in both gateway api and orchestrator service.
+- Set RabbitMQ configuration ( either URL or host name, user & password ) in both gateway api and orchestrator api.
-- Set visual studio to start multiple projects and make sure orchestrator service, gateway api & estore api are set as start.
+- Set visual studio to start multiple projects and make sure orchestrator api, gateway api & estore api are set as start.

 ### Project user guide:
 - Place an order using the request below in swagger post order.